ndfred/iperf-ios/Documentation/PrivacyPolicy.md

 ## Changes to this privacy policy

-Change our privacy policy so far:
+Changes to our privacy policy so far:

 May 15, 2019: First published.